-- to collect data on parameters normally not analysed in the ongoing monitoring;
+- to collect data on parameters normally not analysed during ongoing monitoring;

-- to collect information about the water and the organisms that live there from a single source all along the river so that it is readily comparable between countries; and
+- to collect information about the water characteristics and organisms living in a variety of locations along the river in a format that is readily comparable across regions and countries; and

-- to raise awareness of the quality of the Danube waters and the efforts to protect and restore them.
+- to raise awareness of the quality of the Danube waters and the ongoing protection and restoration efforts.

 - Investigation of invasive alien species;